- Community Assistance

-Join this volunteer-led class that exercises both the body and mind in a fun and exciting way with choreographed steps to jazz, pop, hip-hop, or rhythm-and-blues music.
+Join this volunteer-led class that exercises both the body and mind with choreographed steps to jazz, pop, hip-hop, or rhythm-and-blues music.
 A partner is not needed.

 Sit and Be Fit Exercise

-This exercise class is designed to help people who suffer with arthritis, joint aches, and stiffness.
+This exercise class is designed to help people who suffer from arthritis, joint aches, and stiffness.

 Tuesdays from 10 a.m. to 3 p.m. with a break for lunch

-Learn how to prepare, paint, glaze and fire a variety of greenware pieces.
+Learn how to prepare, paint, glaze, and fire a variety of greenware pieces.
 There is no cost to fire pieces, and only those pieces painted by students during class may be fired.
-However, students must provide their own supplies for the class.
+Students must provide their own supplies for the class.

-A volunteer instructor teaches beginning sewing and serging classes, which cover basic machine stitches; measuring, combining and interchanging patterns; plus, seam finishing.
-While the Center has several machines for student use, participants are encouraged to bring their own serger or sewing machine to become familiar with how it operates.
+A volunteer instructor teaches beginning sewing classes, which cover basic machine stitches, measuring, combining and interchanging patterns, and seam finishing.
+While the Center has several machines for student use, participants are encouraged to bring their own sewing machine to become familiar with how it operates.